 In September of 1878, Dr. Bray delivered a paper on amputation at the Canadian Medical Association (C.M.A.) in Hamilton, Ontario.
 In September of 1891 he was elected President of the C.M.A.
 In January of 1892 Dr. Bray published an article on malaria.
 In December of 1895 he spoke at the 19th annual banquet at Trinity College.
 In May of 1902 Dr. Bray was elected to the Ontario Council of the College of Physicians and Surgeons.
 In April of 1903, he was appointed as consulting physician of the National Sanitarium Association.

 Dr. Bray received the degree of L.L.D. on the 26th of April, 1905 in Kingston, Ontario at a special ceremony at Queen’s University.
-The honor was bestowed upon him by the Governor General of Ontario, Lord Earl Grey.
+The honour was bestowed upon him by the Governor General of Ontario, Earl Grey.
 Dr. Bray continued his practice in Chatham until 1907, when he was named Registrar of the College of Physicians and Surgeons and he moved to Toronto to fulfill his duties.
 Dr. Bray resigned from his position as Registrar in July of 1915, due to ill health.

-*His son, Dr. Reginald Vavasour Bray is also featured on the Chatham-Kent Physician Tribute website.
+*Dr. Bray’s son, Dr. Reginald Vavasour Bray is also featured on the Chatham-Kent Physician Tribute website.

 **Dr. Bray’s son Walter Treleaven Bray served with the United States Army in WWI.

 ***Dr. Bray’s brother Thomas William Marmaduke Bray became a pharmacist in Wingham, Ontario.
 He died on the 17th of September, 1882 of pneumonia at the age of 34 after attempting to save a friend from drowning.